luisjover/MVST_github_repos/README.md

 - Authenticate the user: I would like to implement a login with Auth0 or some similar tool.
 Using the login email (login with GitHub) the application is prepared to, with a few simple adaptations, show its own repositories to the user who logs in, instead of mine.
 - Replace authentication with Github token with authentication with App: I would like to make the authentication process dynamic, so that you would not have to go to GitHub to generate the access token, replacing it with a JWT, in this case for example Auth0.
 - Being able to see the repositories of other users: the two queries (userData and repositoriesData) have been built with variables, so that in the future it would be easy to add a small search engine to see not only my repositories, but those of any user.
+- Implement tests
+- Implement StoryBook and create variants for components

 ## Check my Repos! 🥷🏽